 All team members are provided a company laptop when they join us, and so the team can continue to work as normal remotely with secure company equipment, configured inline with our Cyber Essentials certification.
 They have also been provided with extra guidance around how to get the most from working from home.

 Our internal company knowledge base has also been regularly updated with guidance, processes and structure for working remotely.

 Meetings with clients

-Given the nature of our work, our team roles, and the software/tools we use, we plan to work as normal and are fortunate to be forecasting minimal impact to our services.
-However, we feel remote video calls are the most appropriate and responsible format for working with clients currently, and we will of course update this regularly.
-We do not see moving meetings to calls as being of impact to projects.
+Given the nature of our work, our team roles, and the software/tools we use, we plan to work as normal and over the previous months have not seen any downsides or impact to our work.
+However, we feel remote video calls are the most appropriate and responsible format for working with clients currently, and we will of course update this regularly inline with Government guidelines.
+We have not seen moving meetings to calls as being of impact to projects or delivery.

 Kicking off new projects